 China Gold International Resources Corp.
 Ltd. ("China Gold International" or "The Company") is a gold and base metal mining company incorporated in British Columbia, Canada.
-The Company conducts business in one operating segment consisting of the operation, acquisition, development and exploration of mineral properties.
+The Company conducts business consisting of the operation, acquisition, development and exploration of mineral properties.
 China Gold International's main properties are the CSH Gold Project, which is located in Inner Mongolia, PRC and the Jiama Project, which is located in the Tibet Autonomous Region of the PRC.
 China Gold International holds a 96.5% interest in the CSH Gold Mine, while its Chinese joint venture partner holds the remaining 3.5% interest.
 The CSH Gold Project commenced commercial production on July 1, 2008.
 The Company acquired 100% interest in the Jiama Project on December 1, 2010.
 The Jiama Project hosts a large scale copper-gold polymetallic deposit consisting of copper, gold, molybdenum, silver, lead and zinc, and commenced commercial production in September 2010.
 The Jiama Project completed its phases II expansion to increase its mining and mineral processing capacity, and phase II commenced commercial production in July 2018.

-China National Gold, the ultimate controlling shareholder, indirectly owns an approximate 40.01% interest in China Gold International through its subsidiary, China Gold HK.
+China National Gold, the ultimate controlling shareholder, indirectly owns 158,588,330 Shares, representing approximately 40.01% of the outstanding common shares of the Company through its subsidiary, China Gold HK.